Unspokenevil/hg-engine-wiki/Form-System-Documentation.md

 ### Darmanitan's Zen Mode
 Darmanitan with their Hidden Ability bit set get the ability Zen Mode.
 This allows for Darmanitan to swap between Zen Mode and Normal Mode as it pleases.
 Galarian Darmanitan will become Galarian Zen Mode Darmanitan as well.

-### Meloetta Pirouette
-A Meloetta using Relic Song changes into its Pirouette Forme.
-When switching out or fainting, the Meloetta changes back to its normal forme.

-### Genesect Formes
-A Genesect given any one of its Drive items will have that drive inserted on its head.

-### Therian Formes
-Tornadus, Thundurus, Landorus, and Enamorus--when a Reveal Mirror is used on them--will transform to and from their Therian formes and their Incarnate formes.

 ### Kyurem Black & White
 Kyurem that have the DNA Splicers used on them set a chain of events off:
 - First, it checks for the forme of the Kyurem.